waipangsze/waipangsze.github.io/source/_posts/2025-02-12-MPAS-WRF-Solar-Energy.md

   - The direct normal irradiance (`DNI`) and the diffuse irradiance are exposed via the Registry.
 You need to edit the file `Registry.EM_COMMON` and add the variables `SWDDNI` and `SWDDIF` to the WRF output by adding a `h` in the IO part of the table for these variables.
   - Please **recompile WRF** after you change Registry.
 Remember to type `./clean -a` before recompile the codes.
 - `SWDDIR` "Shortwave surface downward direct irradiance" "W m-2" ""
-- `SWDDIF` "Shortwave surface downward d iffuse irradiance" "W m-2" ""
+- `SWDDIF` "Shortwave surface downward diffuse irradiance" "W m-2" ""

 # WRF-Solar